torsteinius/CodeMover/README.md

 # Code Mover

-Safe patch-based code transfer for isolated/offline environments.
+Git-based code transfer for isolated/offline environments.

 ## Purpose

-Code Mover is a Streamlit application designed for environments where code cannot be pushed directly through Git, CI/CD, or external services — such as air-gapped government networks, isolated infrastructure, or offline systems.
+Code Mover is a Streamlit application for environments where code cannot be pushed directly through Git, CI/CD, or external services — such as air-gapped government networks, isolated infrastructure, or offline systems.

-Instead of transferring entire files, Code Mover transfers precise, validated patches.
-This reduces transfer size, LLM token usage, risk of accidental overwrites, and manual copy/paste work.
+Instead of reinventing the wheel, Code Mover uses **git as its engine**.
+Patches are generated with `git format-patch` and applied with `git am`.
+This means commit history, authorship, and diffs are all handled by git itself — battle-tested, well-understood, and with no custom parsing logic to maintain.

 ---